MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-active-directory-hybrid-identity.md

 - When you deploy AD DS domain controllers in Azure, deploy them across [availability zones](/azure/reliability/availability-zones-overview) for increased resiliency.
 For more information, see [Create VMs in availability zones](/azure/virtual-machines/create-portal-availability-zone) and [Migrate VMs to availability zones](/azure/reliability/migrate-vm).

 - Authentication can occur in the cloud and on-premises, or on-premises only.
-As part of your identity planning, explore the [authentication methods that Microsoft Entra ID offers](/entra/identity/hybrid/connect/choose-ad-authn).
+As part of your identity planning, explore the [authentication methods for Microsoft Entra ID](/entra/identity/hybrid/connect/choose-ad-authn).

-- If Azure Files file shares for Windows users require Kerberos, consider using [Microsoft Entra Kerberos](/azure/storage/files/storage-files-identity-auth-hybrid-identities-enable#enable-azure-ad-kerberos-authentication-for-hybrid-user-accounts) rather than deploying domain controllers in the cloud.
+- If a Windows user requires Kerberos for Azure Files file shares, consider using [Kerberos authentication for Microsoft Entra ID](/azure/storage/files/storage-files-identity-auth-hybrid-identities-enable#enable-azure-ad-kerberos-authentication-for-hybrid-user-accounts) rather than deploying domain controllers in the cloud.

 ## Azure and on-premises domains (hybrid identity)